nam170201/introduction-to-python-for-computational-science-and-engineering/book/02-powerful-calculator.md

 price + _
 ```

 This variable should be treated as read-only by the user.
-Don’t explicitly assign a value to it — you would create an independent local variable with the same name masking the built-in variable with its magic behavior.
+Don’t explicitly assign a value to it — you would create an independent local variable with the same name masking the built-in variable with its magic behaviour.

 ### Terminology